Building and using GCC 0.9 aka the first public version

 sh configure --host=i386-winnt3.5 --target=mips-elf

 I guess I should add that I build with TDM GCC 5.1, and I use the incredibly ancient MSYS-1.0.11-rc-1.
-But it’s enough to bootstrap and build with!
+It’s enough to bootstrap and build with!
 Since my GCC is much newer, I did have to finagle some things.
 Here is a quick list of my notes on what I had changed, and some justification.

 Binutils 2.8.1 notes: